Faculty: Creative & Technical

 |Unit 2: Students will produce a body of work demonstrating ability to develop a product of their choice.
 Critically analysing the form and function of other designers’ work, creatively using research and resistant materials to develop a functional and aesthetically pleasing product.|

 |Component 2: EXAM (10 hours 40%, 80 Marks)|

 |Externally set assignment, students will select an assignment brief.
 They will look at range of designer in order to inform their own designs, producing designs and samples that are developed and improved prior to the practical exam which will be making a product using a range of resistant materials to confidently make a final product|

 Basic drawing and writing materials are required at all times.
 Sensible clothing, suitable for a workshop environment (especially solid shoes) are required.

 Extended learning is regularly set.
 It will test and extend class work activities.

-CAREER OPPORTUNITIES: Working in Product Design can lead to a number of careers involving; design and manufacturing, product design, architecture, commercial design, industrial design, as well as more traditional careers like joinery/carpentry, black smith, welder and engineering.
+Working in Product Design can lead to a number of careers involving; design and manufacturing, product design, architecture, commercial design, industrial design, as well as more traditional careers like joinery/carpentry, black smith, welder and engineering.